IanTayler/MinG/README.md

     .
     word23 :: =F F ...

 Without the dots, and changing _wordi_ for your phonetic word (and, of course, changing F for whatever features you want your grammars to have).
+For two example grammars, check the resources/ directory.

-You can save that as a file named, say, grammar.mg.
+You can save that as a file named grammar.mg.

 Then, a minimal script to use that grammar is: